coddingtonbear/python-myfitnesspal/docs/source/how_to/friends_diary_public.rst

 Accessing a Friend’s Diary
 ==========================

-If a friend has their diary visibility set to public, you can grab their diary entries:
+If a friend has their diary visibility set to "Public", you can grab their diary entries:

 .. code:: python